ajan-12/SlimefunFix/README.md

-# PlaytimesX
+# SlimefunFix
-A plugin that shows the players their playtimes and gives a customizable rank to the player when they reach the customizable milestone.
+A plugin for Age of Elysian that fixes glitched sf items/blocks.

 TO-DO:
-- Customize the ranks
-- Customize the playtimes
+- Add the items